Leticia Huerta

 Leticia Huerta (born 1954) is a Chicana artist known for her public art and paintings that reshape community spaces.

 Early life and education

-Leticia Huerta was born in Mexico and immigrated to the United States with her family.
-Huerta earned a B.F.A. in painting from the University of Texas in San Antonio, followed by an M.F.A. in painting at Southern Methodist University in Dallas.
+Leticia Huerta was born in Texas.
+Huerta earned a B.F.A. in painting from the University of Texas at San Antonio, followed by an M.F.A. in painting at Southern Methodist University in Dallas.

-Initially, she studied biology to prepare for medical school.
-Nature and the environment became her passions when it came to creating art.
+Initially, she studied biology to prepare for medical school and earned a BA in Biology from St. Mary's University in Texas.
+Nature and the environment became her passions when it came to creating art stemming from her early studies in Biology.

-In the years following her graduation from graduate school, Huerta focused on painting flowers before moving on to multimedia.
+In the years following her graduation from graduate school, Huerta focused on painting before moving on to multimedia.
 She has emphasized nature's beauty and how we should protect the planet throughout her career, emphasizing on the emergence of climate change.
 Throughout her art and biology career, Huerta has been driven to keep the environment healthy and stable.